 Top 10 Warren Zevon Songs

-After ‘Excitable Boy’ made Zevon kinda famous (see No. 1 on our list of the Top 10 Warren Zevon Songs), he had a few rough years lost in uninspired albums and hazardous lifestyle choices.
-His 1987 comeback album ‘Sentimental Hygiene’ got him back on path, and this tough rocker – which references his time away – is personal, biting and cathartic.
+After “Excitable Boy” (found elsewhere on our list of the Top 10 Warren Zevon Songs) made Zevon kinda famous, he had a few rough years lost in uninspired albums and hazardous lifestyle choices.
+This comeback album got him back on path, and this tough rocker – which references his time away – is personal, biting and cathartic.

 The closing track on Zevon’s best and most popular album is a perfect summation of everything that precedes it.
 Booze, drugs, cheap women and wasted nights collide in this tale of a loser “down on [his] luck.”
 You get the feeling it’s a lifelong thing with this guy.
 Zevon has a fun time with the song, making it an amplified call to arms.

-‘Accidentally Like a Martyr’ is the rare thing in Zevon’s catalog: a straightforward love song.
+“Accidentally Like a Martyr” is the rare thing in Zevon’s catalog: a straightforward love song.
 He became famous for his caustic songs about troubled, messed-up people making some very bad decisions in their lives.
-‘Martyr’s’ narrator is alone, looking back on a painful breakup, but make no mistake: It’s a love song -- a rather pretty and sad one, too.
+The narrator here is alone, looking back on a painful breakup, but make no mistake: It’s a love song – a rather pretty and sad one, too.

 Zevon’s only Top 40 hit (it just missed the Top 20) is also his most popular song.
 A tossed-off goof about L.A.-area haunts featuring Fleetwood Mac’s Mick Fleetwood and John McVie, it’s mostly an in-joke for Zevon’s connected, drugged-up and boozed-out friends.
 But it’s also powered by one of his most memorable hooks.